jreades/urb-studies-predicting-gentrification/README.md

 ## Installation & Start-Up

 You will need to install the [Anaconda Python](https://www.anaconda.com/download/) environment in order to run the setup script -- it should not matter if you install the full version or mini-conda so long as you have the conda toolset available to you.
-For some people the changes to the .bashrc/.bash_profile file made by Anaconda will cause problems elsewhere, so you are advised to see what effect the addition of the follow line has on any other tools upon which you rely:
+For some people the changes to the `.bashrc`/`.bash_profile` file made by Anaconda will cause problems elsewhere, so you are advised to check what effect (if any) the addition of the follow line has on any other tools upon which you rely:
 ```
 export PATH="/anaconda3/bin:$PATH"
 ```